brainworxx/kreXX-TYPO3-Extension/Documentation/WhatDoesItDo/Index.rst

     - Frontend access to the logfiles with the 9.5'er Admin Panel.
     - Several safety measures to prevent prevent hangups with too large memory usage or a timeout.
     - Benchmarking
-    - Fatal error handler with a full backtrace
+    - Fatal error handler with a full backtrace (PHP5 only).
+    - Exception handler with a full backtrace.
     - Code generation to reach the displayed values, if possible.
-    - Debugger for the magical methods and properties of the Aimeos shop system
+    - Debugger for the magical methods and properties of the Aimeos shop system.
     - Debugger for Fluid